TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 showAsideToc: true
 ---

-`ysql_dump` is a utility for backing up a YugabyteDB database into a plain-text, SQL script file. `ysql_dump` makes consistent backups, even if the database is being used concurrently. `ysql_dump` does not block other users accessing the database (readers or writers).
+`ysql_dump` is a utility for backing up a ZNbaseDB database into a plain-text, SQL script file. `ysql_dump` makes consistent backups, even if the database is being used concurrently. `ysql_dump` does not block other users accessing the database (readers or writers).

 `ysql_dump` only dumps a single database.
 To backup global objects that are common to all databases in a cluster, such as roles, use [`ysql_dumpall`](../ysql-dumpall).